 Share a little bit about your background and what brought you to Hospice of the Red River Valley.

-I’ve been a nurse for 43 years.
+I’ve been a nurse for more than four decades years.
 I’ve worked in community settings mostly, but I also did work in a long-term care facility.
 A friend who I worked with at a previous job was a hospice nurse, and she said that I would just love it so I came to Hospice of the Red River Valley on her recommendation.
-I’ve been here for almost 12 years.
+I’ve been here for more than 10 years.
 I love what Hospice of the Red River Valley stands for [comfort, dignity and respect], and its mission and core values.

 What does a typical day look like for you?